Smith to leapfrog Carter as most capped All Blacks back against Wales

 Completing the forward pack is the loose forward trio of Ardie Savea, Dalton Papali’i and Shannon Frizell.

-"Playing Wales on the road always represents an exciting challenge," coach Ian Foster said.
+"Playing Wales on the road always represents an exciting challenge," Foster said, with the All Blacks having not lost to Wales in 32 games dating back to 1953.

 "We have a number of players returning to the side and we know we will need to play with a high intensity against this physical Welsh team.